Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

 \subsubsection{Reinforcement Learning as Pre-Training (RLP)}

-In \cite{hatamizadeh-akter-prabhumoy-kautz-et-al}, a certain game, called RLP, is considered (inspired by a similar game \cite{reinforcement-pretraining}, called RP).
+In \cite{hatamizadeh-akter-prabhumoy-kautz-et-al}, a certain game, called RLP, is considered (inspired by a similar game \cite{reinforcement-pretraining}, called RPT).
 The RLP task is in fact a Xent Game.
-Changing the notation compared to the paper to fit the Xent game description, and removing a number of details that are not relevant to our discussion, the game is the following: given a game map $x_{<t},x_{t}$ taken from a dataset (i.e. where $x_{t}$ follows the tokens of $x_{<t}$), the main player $\mathcal{M}$ is elicited to produce a string $c$ to improve the prediction of $x_{t}$ given $x_{<t}$ and $c$: the reward of $\mathcal{M}$ is $-\mathrm{xent}_{\mathcal{M}}\left(x_{t}|x_{<t},c\right)$.
-This is an interesting example of game where the judge model and the player are the same model.
+Changing the notation compared to the paper to fit the Xent Game description, and removing a number of details that are not relevant to our discussion, the game is the following: given a \emph{game map} $x_{<t},x_{t}$ taken from a dataset (i.e. where $x_{t}$ follows the tokens of $x_{<t}$), the game elicits a string $c$ from the player $\mathcal{M}$ to improve the prediction of $x_{t}$ given $x_{<t}$ and $c$: the reward of $\mathcal{M}$ is $-\mathrm{xent}_{\mathcal{M}}\left(x_{t}|x_{<t},c\right)$.
+This is an interesting example of a game where the judge and the player are the same model.